pantheon-systems/wp-native-php-sessions/README.md

 This mu-plugin will load WP Native PHP Sessions before all other plugins, while letting you still use the WordPress plugin updater to keep the plugin up-to-date.

+## Upgrade Notice ##

+### 1.4.0-dev ###
+Adds a WP-CLI command to add an index to the sessions table if one does not exist already.
+If you need to run this command, a notice will appear in your admin dashboard.
+Otherwise, no action is necessary.

 ## Changelog ##

 ### 1.4.0-dev ###